web-infra-dev/midscene/apps/site/docs/zh/docs/usage/cli.md

-  --assert <assert>           Perform an assert, optional --query-output <path>       Save the result of the query to a file, this must be put before --query, optional --query <query>             Perform a query, optional --sleep <ms>                Sleep for a number of milliseconds, optional`
+  --assert <assert>           Perform an assert, optional --query-output <path>       Save the result of the query to a file, this must be put before --query, optional --query <query>             Perform a query, optional --wait-for <assertion>      Wait for a condition to be met.
+The timeout is set to 15 seconds. optional --sleep <ms>                Sleep for a number of milliseconds, optional`
 ```